dmendel/bindata/manual.md

 ## User Defined Primitive Types

-Most user defined types will be Records, but occasionally we'd like to create a custom type of primitive.
+Most user defined types will be Records but occasionally we'd like to create a custom primitive type.

 Let us revisit the Pascal String example.